- Many developers stated that they cannot open Unreal Engine 4 on Windows and Mac.

 - Choose the Compatibility tab.

-- Open Control Panel.
-Type Control in the Search bar and select it from the list of results.
+- Type Control in the Search bar, and select Control Panel from the list of results.

 - With the Category view, choose to Uninstall a program.